straight-shoota/crinja/README.md

 This is an incomplete list of **Differences to the original Jinja2**:

+* **Python expressions:** Because templates are evaluated inside a compiled Crystal program, it's not possible to use ordinary Python expressions in Crinja.
+But it might be considered to implement some of the Python stdlib.
 * **Line statements and line comments**: Are not supported, because their usecase is negligible.
 * **String representation:** `{{ ["foo", "bar"] }}` will render as `[u'foo', u'bar']` in Jinja2 which is the Python representation of an array with strings.
 In Crinja it uses the Crytal representation: `["foo", "bar"]`.
 * **Double escape:** `{{ '<html>'|escape|escape }}` will render as `&lt;html&gt;` in Jinja2, but `&amp;lt;html&amp;gt;`.
 Should we change that behaviour?